hlampton/work-day-scheduler-mod/README.md

 THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with time blocks for standard business hours
+THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day